FAQ: Frequently Asked Questions

 Who is behind the running of this stake pool and what is the motivation of the team running this ?

 This stake pool is now managed by a group of IT experts with combined experience of more than 25 years of experience in managing cloud based infrastructure.
 We are active members of the Cardano community.
 This is a professionally managed stake pool, and we are now in the process of making a better community guidelines where we can attract larger investment from a broader community.

 The motivation of running this stake pool, is mainly to liberate ourselves from the broken FIAT system of value transaction, which is almost at the point of breaking as a result of infinite FIAT money supply driven by extended Quantitative easing in EU and USA.
 Also combined with the leadership and stewardship of the Cardano community, we are able to create and run a new economic network on Cardano, that has the possibility to scale globally in the coming years.
 Staking as a concept is pretty new (1-2 years) and hence regulations governing this is still non-existent in most countries.
-Given that the stake pool is run by in Germany we are governed by this country's laws.
-And there will be maximum compliance to both legal and tax laws of the country.
+And there will be maximum compliance to both legal and tax laws of the country where we are operating.